 Federal Sentencing in Drug Cases

-Sentencing on a federal drug cases is a serious and complex matter.
+Sentencing on federal drug cases is a serious and complex matter.
 A skilled federal defense attorney will examine the case to determine the amount of drugs to be considered for sentencing, look at any special characteristics of the offense that might warrant a downward departure, and look for ways to obtain sentencing below the mandatory guidelines, if at all possible.
-Defending federal drug crimes successfully requires an attorney who not only understands the nature of the charge, but also one that can knows the ins-and-outs of federal sentencing guidelines.
+Defending federal drug crimes successfully requires an attorney who not only understands the nature of the charge, but also one that can know the ins-and-outs of federal sentencing guidelines.

 Learn more about federal drug cases.